pjcalvo/pjcalvo.github.io/about.markdown

 - first costarican to get certified as ISTQB: Advanced Level - Technical Test Analyst **now there are more :)**

-*if you are interested in software testing services or hiring me please shoot me an email and I will check it (I don't get a lot of emails so I won't skip it)*
+*Shoot me an email if you are looking for software development/testing consultancy.
+I will check it (I don't get a lot of emails so I won't skip it)*